Consumer edition active

 Calcium channel blockers

 Calcium channel blockers cause arterioles to dilate by a completely different mechanism.
-These drugs may be short-acting or long-acting.
+These medications may be short-acting or long-acting.
 Short-acting calcium channel blockers are not used to treat high blood pressure.
+Dizziness and fast heart rate are the most common side effects of calcium channel blockers used for high blood pressure.

 Thiazide diuretics